arcus/education_modules/git_history_of_project/git_history_of_project.md

 <div class ="answer">
 The *most recent* commit is the current `HEAD` and its commit number is `584977`.
 Since both refer to the same commit, you can use either.

-The command `git show HEAD~1` will show you one checkpoint earlier in your work, while `git show 081cd9` may not show you anything since it is not the *first* six digits of a known commit number (and likely not the first six digits of any commit number).
+The command `git show HEAD~1` will show you one checkpoint earlier in your work, while `git show 081cd9` will give you an error since `081cd9` it is not the *first* six digits of a known commit number.
 </div>
 ***